-In order to improve the quality of service and raise the system's visibility, START will continue installing shelters at bus stops with regular boardings that do not currently have shelters.
+In order to improve the quality of service and raise the system's visibility, START will ~~install~~ continue installing shelters at ~~all~~ bus stops with regular boardings that do not currently have shelters.
 Prioritization of adding shelters to stops will be based on the average number of daily boardings, with a lower priority assigned to stops that are temporary or may move locations in the near future.

-Monitor demand for park 'n ride facilities
+Evaluate-Monitor demand for park 'n ride facilities

-As daily commuting by non-resident workers continues to increase, expansion and addition of new park 'n ride facilities along START's commuter and corridor routes will become an important priority.
+~~As daily commuting by non-resident workers continues to increase, expansion and addition of new park 'n ride facilities along START's commuter and corridor routes will become an important priority.
 With support from the Town and County (through the Transportation Demand Management Program - Chapter 4), START will evaluate the demand for park 'n ride access to its transit routes, both within and external to Teton County, and develop a plan for needed park 'n ride improvements.
 Potential demand may include remote trip-origin demand for commuter routes as well as demand for peripheral facilities for intercepting trips into downtown, similar to the way that the Stilson Lot intercepts trips to Teton Village.
 To the extent a need for specific park 'n ride facilities is identified, such projects will become priority candidates for capital funding through the Regional Transportation Planning Organization (Chapter 6).
+Working through the Transportation Demand Management Program (Chapter 4), START will evaluate the demand for park 'n ride access to its transit routes, both within and external to Teton County.
+Potential demand may include remote trip-origin demand for commuter routes, demand for peripheral facilities for intercepting trips into downtown, similar to the way that the Stilson Lot functions intercepts trips to Teton Village.
+To the extent a need for specific parking facilities is determined, these projects will become candidates for capital funding through the Regional Transportation Planning Organization (Chapter 6).~~

-Monitor demand for first and last mile access
+Evaluate-Monitor demand for first and last mile access

-Working through the Transportation Demand Management Program (Chapter 4), START will monitor the demand for walk and bike access to its bus stops throughout the valley to determine whether site-specific improvements would improve access and encourage ridership.
+Working through the Transportation Demand Management Program (Chapter 4), START will ~~evaluate monitor~~ the demand for walk and bike access to its bus stops throughout the valley to determine whether site-specific improvements would improve access and encourage ridership.
 To the extent a need for specific active transportation improvements is determined, these projects will become candidates for capital funding through the Regional Transportation Planning Organization (Chapter 6).